JSS University Mysore 2025

 NAAC A+ Accredited| Ranked #24 in University Category by NIRF | Applications open for multiple UG & PG Programs

-Download NEET Physics syllabus PDF
+Download Physics NEET syllabus PDF

 Physics in the NEET exam 2026 requires a strong command of fundamental principles and how to apply them in real-life situations.
 As per the exam pattern of NEET 2026, 45 questions are asked from the Physics.
 The strategic approach to physics preparation is to master key topics—mechanics, thermodynamics, optics, and electrostatics.
 As aforementioned, the syllabus of NEET 2026 Physics includes an equal portion of classes 11 and 12.
-So for convenience, aspirants can go through the class-wise NEET physics syllabus from the below-mentioned table.
+So for convenience, aspirants can go through the class-wise NTA NEET physics syllabus from the below-mentioned table.

 System of Units